bschwede/linkenhancer/README.md

 This module requires **webtrees** version 2.2.
 This module has the same requirements as [webtrees#system-requirements](https://github.com/fisharebest/webtrees#system-requirements).

-This module was tested with **webtrees** versions 2.2.4 and all available themes and some other custom modules.
+This module was tested with **webtrees** version 2.2.4 and build-in themes and some other custom modules.

 <a name="installation"></a>
 ## Installation